manisha841/nepali_number_to_word/README.md

 # Nepali Number to Word Converter

-A Python package that converts numbers to Nepali words and numerals following proper OOP principles.
+A Python package that converts numbers to Nepali words and numerals.

 ## Features